simonwhatley/govuk-prototype-kit-macros/components/inset-text/README.md

 #### Macro
 ```
 {{ govukInsetText({
-  "text": "It can take up to 8 weeks to register a lasting power of attorney if there are no mistakes in the application."
+  text: "It can take up to 8 weeks to register a lasting power of attorney if there are no mistakes in the application."
 }) }}

 ```